 One – Geological estimates

 Initial estimates of the oil resource are often low.
-It’s very difficult to estimate the amount of oil in a reservoir as you can’t directly measure it.
+It’s very difficult to estimate the amount of oil in a reservoir as it can’t be directly measured.
 Often a lot of computing power is thrown at trying to figure out how much oil is underground.

-It’s also good engineering practice to stay on the low side when estimating for any project.
-I expect geologists intentionally do the same for geological estimates.
+It’s also good engineering practice to stay on the low side when estimating for any project - many geologists intentionally do the same for geological estimates.

 Two – Oil prices

-Oil reserves are a direct function of the current oil price.
+Oil reserves are defined as the amount of oil that can be recovered at the current price of oil.
+Reserves are therefore a direct function of the current price of oil.
 Increasing oil prices means that more of the oil resource can be classed as an oil reserve.

 The reserves growth of existing fields can actually be responsible for the majority of additions to reserves.
 Between 1977 to 1995 approximately 89% of the additions to US proved reserves of crude oil were due to oil reserves growth rather than the discovery of new fields.